tmanso9/42-course/README.md

 # 42 Course

-This repository contains various projects completed during a one-year span of my time at 42 Lisboa.
+This repository contains the projects I completed at 42 Lisboa.
+I completed the Common Core in 14 months.
 Each project is organized into separate directories, and each directory corresponds to a specific project.
 Below is a list of the projects included in this repository: